TatianaTylosky/solving-and-preventing-merge-conflicts/guide.md

 ![](http://i.imgur.com/vCkvoEo.png)

-###2 Things must occur in order for a merge conflict to happen
+###Why do Merge Conflicts Occur?

-1. Someone updated the preview branch by merging new code
+1. Someone updated the preview branch by merging new code while you were working on your branch

-2. You also modified the same line of code
+2. AND you modified the **same** line of code that they did.

 Github is NOT smart enough to know which version you want.